Episode 6 - Across the Mississippi

 Outside their house, Joseph kisses each of his children goodbye, and walks off through his house’s gate to join the other men who would go with him to Carthage.
 They left on horseback.
 In the party were Willard Richards, John Taylor – who had not yet run off to Canada before Joseph made it back to Nauvoo.
 Joseph’s bodyguard Stephen Markham was there, and some others.

 As they leave the city they stop and say goodbye to people.
 Joseph stops at one man’s house and calls on him.
 A man named Daniel H. Wells.
-Daniel Wells was not a Mormon.
-In fact, he had lived in Nauvoo before the Mormons ever showed up there.
+Daniel Wells was not a member of the Church.
+In fact, he had lived in Nauvoo before the Latter-day Saints ever showed up there.
 He lived in the Nauvoo area back when it was called Commerce.

 Daniel H. Wells, Esquire was a Justice of the Peace in Hancock County.
 Back in Episode 4 we talked about how, after the destruction of the Nauvoo Expositor Joseph went to court twice.
 Well, Judge Wells was the judge at Joseph’s 2nd trial.